Self-host your reading stack with a clean web library, KOReader sync, and provider-powered book imports.

-This repository has two important layers:
+This repository has three important layers:

 sake/ - the actual SvelteKit app (Svelte 5 + SvelteKit + Bun)koreaderPlugins/ - the KOReader plugin shipped by the appdocs/ - shared project documentation and screenshotsIf you are working on the app itself, run app commands from sake/.